ShaneeexD/SC-Helper/README.md

 ## Install (Windows — Unpacked Release)

-If you prefer to run the unpacked build (no installer, no portable wrapper):
+If you prefer to run the unpacked build:

 1. **Download** the latest release from the Releases page.
 2. **Extract** the archive and open the `win-unpacked/` folder (it contains `SC Overlay.exe`).